Federicoocce/Parking-lot/README.md

 This notebook is responsible for preparing the dataset for training.
 Key operations include:

 - Resizing images to a uniform 512x512 dimension
-- Normalizing pixel values
+- Dividing the images of the dataset in 3 classes
-- Possible data augmentation (rotation, flipping, etc.)
+- Application of data augmentation techniques(rotation, flipping, etc.)
 - Splitting the dataset into training, validation, and test sets

+- There are also portions of code that were used in previous attempts that involved padding

 ### 2. Unet-noPretrain.ipynb

 This notebook contains the code for setting up, training, and evaluating a U-Net model without using pretrained weights.
 Key components:

 - Model: U-Net architecture initialized from scratch
+- Loss Function: nn.BCEWithLogitsLoss() combined with dice loss
+- Optimizer: torch.optim.Adam with learning rate 1e-3
+- Training: 50 epochs

+### 3. Unet-pretrain.ipynb
+This notebook contains the code for setting up, training, and evaluating a pre-trained U-Net model.
+Key components:
+- Model: U-Net architecture with pre-trained weights
-- Loss Function: nn.BCEWithLogitsLoss()
+- Loss Function: nn.BCEWithLogitsLoss() combined with dice loss
-- Optimizer: torch.optim.Adam with learning rate 1e-4
+- Optimizer: torch.optim.Adam with learning rate 1e-3
 - Training: 30 epochs